nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-elephant.md

 It's by [Kate at Chirkatoys](https://www.etsy.com/shop/AmigurumiEstonia?ref=simple-shop-header-name&listing_id=1185496030) and she has a _ton_ of adorable patterns.

 I don't have any critiques when it comes to this one y'all.
 It's a really easy pattern that uses only simple stitches and some great techniques e.g. joining arms and legs as you go instead of having to line them up and sew them on later.
 Sewing is my least favorite part of amigurumi and this pattern makes it totally tolerable.

+I almost got away with only using one skein of my main color- I was so close!
+One ear short!
+If our skeins were bigger, I would have been golden- or if I used a smaller hook maybe.
+Who knows?

+Either way, you won't use a ton of yarn with this pattern either.
+I bought three skeins of Baby Bee yarn (weight 5)- two skeins for my main color and one as the accent for the feet.
+It was also 30% off yarn day so my bill was a whopping $11.
+Not too bad for a handmade stuffed animal.